Review by Tony Keen

 The stories here are all somewhat shorter than would be found in the four twenty-five minute episodes typical of the television series at the time.
 Nevertheless, none really feel rushed, and all are enjoyable.
 The best is probably the first and longest, which gives the collection its name, ‘The Iron Legion’, a tale of alternate Roman empires in space, robot legionaries and malevolent aliens.
 Overall, these stories are okay, but perhaps not quite deserving of the reputation they have acquired.

 The series continues with Dragon’s Claw.
-IDW later reprinted these comics in colour, in Doctor Who Classics, volumes 1 and 2, Doctor Who Classics Omnibus, and Doctor Who: The Dave Gibbons Collection.
+IDW later reprinted these comics in colour, in Doctor Who Classics Volume 1 and Volume 2, Doctor Who Classics Omnibus, Doctor Who: The Fourth Doctor Anthology and Doctor Who: Dave Gibbons Collection.
 There is also a 1985 squarebound Doctor Who Summer Special that reprints ‘The Iron Legion’ in colour, together with ‘K-9’s Finest Hour’.